autophagy/advent-of-code-2021/README.rst

 ===================

 Hello!
 Here are my `Advent of Code 2021 <https://adventofcode.com/2021>`_ solutions.
-Written in Haskell, trying not to use many external libraries, as some much needed FP practice.
+Written in Haskell, trying not to use any external libraries (except hspec for testing) as some much needed FP practice.

 Building/testing relies on
 `Stack <https://docs.haskellstack.org/en/stable/README/>`_.
 A nix shell with